7 Reasons To Have Sex on Your Period, Because The Health Benefits Certainly Outweigh Any Mess

 “The hormonal fluctuations that occur during the period cycle can cause women to have a higher sex drive and many women find period sex more enjoyable because there is no need for additional lubricant,” Dr. Luk says.
 “Even though lubrication may not be needed during period sex, women should still use protection because there is still a chance that you could become pregnant or contract a sexually transmitted disease while on your period.”

-On average, women lose between four and 12 teaspoons of that fluid during menstruation each month, but not all of it is blood.
-In fact, because of what an overpowering color red is, it looks like there's far more blood than there actually is.
-If you can rationalize just how minimal the blood is and focus on the positive – the extra lube instead – you’ll find it more enjoyable.
+On average, women lose between two to three tablespoons of blood each month.
+But not all of what you see is blood, as there are other fluids in there as well.
+Because of what an overpowering color red is, it looks like there's far more blood than there actually is.
+If you can rationalize just how minimal the blood is and focus on the positive — the extra lube — you may find it more enjoyable.

 3. You Probably Won't Actually Find It Gross